 |Space Ratio (tons of ship per passenger)||40|

-The Ovation of the Seas is one of five Quantum-class ships currently sailing with Royal Caribbean.
+The Ovation of the Seas is one of three Quantum-class ships currently sailing with Royal Caribbean.
 Quantum-class ships feature several notable features like the North Star viewing platform, the Seaplex with bumper cars, and iFly skydiving on board.
 They're also known for their beautiful fully-enclosed glass solariums at the front of the ship.
-The Ovation of the Seas is very similar to its sister-ships; Quantum of the Seas, Anthem of the Seas, Spectrum of the Seas and Odyssey of the Seas, although each ship may have some differences.
+The Ovation of the Seas is very similar to its sister-ships; Quantum of the Seas and Anthem of the Seas, although each ship may have some differences.

 Food is a big part of any cruise, and there will plenty on the Royal Caribbean Ovation of the Seas.
 You have 16 different dining options to choose from.
 Of those options, 7 are complementary, or included with your cruise fare.
 The other 9 options have an additional fee.
 Some of those options are a set price and some have a la cart menu pricing.
 Only 44% of the dining options are included meaning you might spend more while on the ship due to the additional fees.